EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

  - the acknowledgement flag is set to 0
  - the key is `ack`
- - the value is the key of the packet to acknowledge
+ - the value is made of the key and the index of the packet to acknowledge, separated by a space character.

-If two packets with the same key must be acknowledged, it is recommended for the second packet to wait the acknowledgement of the first one to avoid an acknowledgement mess.

 ## Keys

-All the strings use the UTF-8 encoding.
+All the strings use the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoding.

 <table>
    <tr>